Start2Bitcoin/bitvavo-autostacker/README.md

     - Add 2FA to your account
 - Create a Github account
 - Fork this repository (that's the button at the top right of this page)
+- Go to Actions -> enable the Actions.
+Als enable the "scheduled action" called _Buy btc on Bitvavo - enable this_
 - In your own version of this repository, go to Settings -> Secrets
 - On your Bitvavo account, create an API key that can _View information_ and _Trade_, but *not* withdraw.
 (This is a safety measure.
 This software does not (yet) support withdrawals)
     - On Github, click `New repository secret`, add the environment secret with name: `API_KEY` and value -> your Bitvavo API *key*